 - Hiring a main contractor and subcontractors: building using a main contractor or package supplier to complete the extension to a weathertight stage, with the remaining work being undertaken by subcontractors with most materials purchased by self builder direct from suppliers

 - Hiring a main contractor: building using a main contractor.
-Building in this way requires the least involvement from the self-builder.
+Building in this way requires the least involvement from the homeowner.

-If you use local tradesmen who are not VAT registered you can save the 20% VAT on their labour, but you will still have to pay VAT on materials at the standard rate.
+If you use local tradespeople who are not VAT registered you can save the 20% VAT on their labour, but you will still have to pay VAT on materials at the standard rate.

 - the conversion of an existing dwelling that changes the number of units